o3de/o3de.org/content/docs/user-guide/settings/developer-documentation.md

 When applications load in non-monolithic mode, the `<ExeDirectory>/Registry` is searched for a `cmake_dependencies.*.setreg` that contains the list of Gems to load.
 For non-host platforms such as Android or iOS where the files are deployed according to a specific layout, the `<ProjectCachePlatformRoot>/Registry` is searched as well.
 This is explained in more detail below in the [Loading Gems](#loading-gems) section.

 {{< note >}}
-If the GameLauncher or ServerLauncher application is launched before the Asset Processor has the opportunity to update the `bootstrap.game.<config>.setreg` file, then up-to-date settings might not be available until the next run of the Launcher application.
+If the GameLauncher or ServerLauncher application is launched before the Asset Processor Settings Registry Builder updates the `bootstrap.game.<config>.setreg` file, then up-to-date settings might not be available until the next run of the Launcher application.
 {{< /note >}}

 ### Gems outside of `<EngineRoot>/Gems`